jamesb93/ccl-wiki/content/_index.md

 - Visualisation
 - Machine Learning
 - Python
-- Audio Decomposition
+- Audio decomposition
-- Architecture of Patches and Text-Based Code
+- Architecture of Max patches versus text-based code
-- Version Control Crash Course
+- Version control
 - Raspberry Pi/Arduino/Embedded
-- Video Art
-- Kinetc Sculptures
+- Kinetc sculptures

 This website acts as form of documentation for what happens in the hackspace and a way for people to formally communicate what they learn in the hope that others can learn from this too.

 We currently meet in **OA5/13** at the University on **Fridays** from **2pm - 5pm**.

 Any questions can be forwarded to the admin. james.bradbury(at)hud.ac.uk